jcchurch/MarieSim/MarieSim.md

 ### Understanding `load` and `store`

 `load` will load a value at a location into AC. `store` will move whatever is in AC to a memory location.
-This sample program will take a number, store it into location `first`, take a second number and store it into location `section`, take a third number and immediately output that number, then load the number in second and output, then load the number in first and then output it.
+This sample program will take a number, store it into location `first`, take a second number and store it into location `second`, take a third number and immediately output that number, then load the number in second and output, then load the number in first and then output it.

     input
     store first